-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report for the current year.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report for the current period.
 The key audit matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 Further, any commentary on the outcomes of a particular audit procedure is made in that context.
+We communicated the key audit matters to the Board.